Horpeyemi007/Kubernetes-Learns/Learn-day-7/README.md

 So, when the pod is eventually been deleted, restarted or it crashes, then we can still get the underlying its data.

-Using this approach as a volume is not always recommended fpr a production use case, but should however go for a persistent storage type where the volume is been mounted on a remote cloud storage. eg (aws ebs,azure disk, google cloud storage etc.).
+Using this approach as a volume is not always recommended for a production use case, but should however go for a persistent storage type where the volume is been mounted on a remote cloud storage. eg (aws ebs,azure disk, google cloud storage etc.).